Xematiasma Evil Eye Belief Greek Eye Jewelry Mati or Mataki

-- Putting caldron black behind the ears is another measure to protect against the evil.
+- Putting caldron black behind the ears is another measure to protect against evil.

-- Pinning the blue evil eye beads to children is one of the most valuable and most effective ways that applied by mothers to protect their children from the matiasma.
-This eye-shaped blue beads are talismans which used for centuries to be protected from the evil eye.
+- Pinning the blue evil eye beads to children is one of the most valuable and most effective ways applied by mothers to protect their children from the matiasma.
+These eye-shaped blue beads are talismans that used for centuries to be protected from the evil eye.

-Ancient Greek drinking bowls are the oldest objects made in the form of eye with black-figure pottery in 6th century B.C.
-Also there is a common belief that blue color has got a protective power.
+Ancient Greek drinking bowls are the oldest objects made in the form of an eye with black-figure pottery in the 6th century B.C.
+Also, there is a common belief that the blue color has got a protective power.